|Rufous-throated Hummingbird Amazilia sapphirina

 Brazilian name: beija-flor-safira

-was a mature male White-chinned Sapphire H. cyanus.
+present though there was a mature male White-chinned Sapphire H. cyanus.
 The female

 |If you do not see a menu on the left, you may have arrived at this page from another site.
 Please click Home to get to my main page.|